 In addition to this, several molecules are not quantified, although the redundancy is not so large.

 To overcome this problem, digital PCR is invented.

 The principle of digital PCR is based on the absolute quantification of a sample by dividing it into smaller micro-volumes.

-The overall idea of dividing the sample in smaller volume is to quantify a single molecule present in that micro-volume, thus it increases the precision of quantification.
+The overall idea of dividing the sample into smaller volumes is to quantify a single molecule present in that micro-volume, thus increases the precision of quantification.

 What is digital PCR?

 The digital PCR often known as dPCR or dePCR is used for absolute quantification of gDNA, cDNA or RNA.

 In the year, 1999, Bert Vogelstein and Kenneth Kinzler discovered “digital PCR” by analysing the rare genotypes of cancer mutations.
 Although the concept of digital PCR is developed in 1992 by Sykes et al.